tiagomopinto/odin_matrix_mxn/README.md

 ## Build

-Run `make` to compile optimized version or `make DEBUG=1` for debug version.
+Run `make` to compile optimized version or `make deb=1` for debug version.

 ## Run

-Run `make run` to execute the code or `make run DEBUG=1` to execute the program within GDB for debugging purposes.
+Run `make run` to execute the optimized code or `make run deb=1` to execute the code for debugging purposes.

 ## License